 If an employer’s pay period overlaps more than one month those employers have to calculate and submit a claim for all employees who were furloughed covering that calendar month.
 Employers cannot make more than one claim during a claim period and therefore should include all of the employees they want to furlough for that claim period.
 Employers cannot make claims that overlap or make changes to a claim after submission.

 The previous government guidance gives examples of an employer who furloughs two employees at the start of the pay period and adds a third a short time later.
 The claim period starts when the first employee is furloughed.

 Alternatively, some employees may have been furloughed continuously with claim periods following on with no gaps in between the dates and another employee may worked for some of the days but then be furloughed again.
 The employer should still include all employees furloughed during the claim period.
 Employers do not have to wait until the end of a claim period to make their next claim.
 Employers can claim before, during or after payroll is processed.

-Q: What claim information is needed for furloughed employees before and after October 2020?
+Q: What claim information is needed for furloughed employees?

 - Employers need to report actual hours and usual hours as explained below.